Generic Name: aminocaproic acid (a MEE noe ka PROE ik AS id)

 You should start using this medicine at the first sign of a bleeding episode.
 You may need to first use the injection form and then use an oral form (tablet or liquid).
 Your first dose may be much higher than the doses you use later on.
 Follow your doctor's dosing instructions very carefully.

-Treatment with aminocaproic acid is usually continued hourly for 8 hours or until the bleeding has stopped.
+Treatment with Amicar is usually continued hourly for 8 hours or until the bleeding has stopped.

 Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
 If you do not have a dose-measuring device, ask your pharmacist for one.

-The injectable form of aminocaproic acid must be mixed with a liquid (diluent) before using it.
+The injectable form of Amicar must be mixed with a liquid (diluent) before using it.
 If you are using the injections at home, be sure you understand how to properly mix and store the medicine.

 Do not use the injectable medicine if it has changed colors or has particles in it.
 Call your pharmacist for new medicine.